 |Q60T||QLED display, Dual LED backlight, Edge lighting|

-The most notable change above is that Samsung's extra-wide viewing angle technology will only be offered on the Q90T this year, while 2019 had the technology in both the Q90 and Q80 series.
+The most notable change above is that Samsung's extra-wide viewing angle technology is only be offered on the Q90T this year, while 2019 had the technology in both the Q90 and Q80 series.

 Samsung Premium UHD LED TVs

 While Samsung's QLED TVs get much of the spotlight, some of the most popular models made by Samsung are still standard LCD TVs.
 With affordable prices, 4K resolution and a pretty good version of Samsung's Tizen smart TV platform (usually without voice interaction or the fancy Ambient Mode), these budget-friendly models are big sellers throughout the year.
 And this year, Samsung is updating this portion of the lineup with two new series, the TU7000 and the TU8000 Crystal UHD 4K smart TVs.